opsgility/fabric/Labs/Exercise1.md

 - 15 minutes

-### Task 1: Sign up for a Fabric trial
+### Task 1: Create a NEW work account in your Azure Tenant

+1. Login to https://portal.azure.com using the account you activated your Azure pass with.

+1. Click the Hamburger menu in the top left and click **Microsoft Entra ID**

+1. Click **Users** on the left navigation.

+1. Create a NEW user and make sure you save the user name and password.
+This user will be used to access the Microsoft Fabric trial.

+1. At the top of the portal click the search box and type in **Subscriptions**

+1. Click the **Azure Pass** subscription.

+1. Click **Access Control** on the left.

+1. Click **Add** -> **Add Role Assignmenet**

+1. Click **Privileged administrator roles** and choose **Owner** -> **Next**

+1. Click **Select Members** and select the new user you just created.

+1. Click **Conditions** and choose **Allow user to assign all roles (highly privileged)**

+1. Click **Review + Assign**

+This will add your user as an owner on the Azure subscription.

+### Task 2: Login to Microsoft Fabric with the new account

+1. After the user is created open a new browser tab using in-private/in-cognito mode.

 1. You need to sign up for a Fabric trial and Power BI license in order to use Microsoft Fabric.
-At the below URL, enter the username located in the **Lab Environment** tab at the top of the Lab Player then click **Submit**.
+At the below URL sign in with the newly created account.

     ```
     https://app.fabric.microsoft.com